Soniya200630/FakeRadar/readme.md

 ##  Features

--  **Image support** — Send a screenshot, bot reads and checks the text via OCR
 -  **URL support** — Forward a link, bot fetches and analyzes the article
--  **Voice note support** — Send audio, bot transcribes and fact-checks it
 - **Live web search** — Checks against real-time news and trusted sources
 -  **Credibility score** — 0–100 score with clear verdict
 -  **Red flag detection** — Highlights specific misleading claims
 -  **Hindi + English** — Responds in the language of the input